 The Livenza Springs ("Sorgenti della Livenza" in Italian) are a very little known spot of incredible beauty lying just at the base of Cansiglio, in the Pre-Alps of Friuli.

 Two of these springs form the river Livenza itself.
 The first of these springs is called “La Santissima” – ‘the Very Holy’ (see picture below); a name due to the fact that probably the location was already known – and used – as a sacred site devoted to the Water Goddess and to Pagan rituals since time immemorial.
-As it almost inevitably happens in such cases, the site was later taken over by Christianity, and a church was erected on the same spot.
+As it almost inevitably happens in such cases, the site was later taken over by Christian worship, and a church was erected on the same spot.